 “But Paul,” you say, “you’re talking about the Upanishads and pranayama and all that jazz.
 I just want to do some yoga poses.
 I just got brand new yoga pants.
 Give me some asanas to do already.”

 Cat-cow is the pose where you’re down on all fours and you curl your spine up and down looking like a cat.
-You already know this move; you’ve done it a trillion times before.
+You already know this move.
+You’ve done it a trillion times before in yoga class.

 Cat-Cow pose calms the mind and relaxes the nervous system.
 When we perform this gentle rhythmic movement, we soothe inwardly.
 Indeed, this is one of the best asanas in yoga for positive energy in the body.

 Warrior II is a fantastic asana for releasing tension and stress.
 It also promotes a grounded mental state which will make you feel more confident.

-This is the pose when you kinda look like a member of the New Zealand All Black’s when they do Haka (which is awesome).
+This is the pose when you kind of look like a member of the New Zealand All Black’s when they do Haka (which is fantastic).
 Either that or you look like you’re about to catch the biggest damn beach ball you’ve ever seen.

-There’s a reason why this move is called Happy Baby.
+There’s a reason this is called Happy Baby.
 Yes, it makes you look like you’re an adult who needs to get your diaper changed, but it also makes you really happy (which is actually because it reminds you of when your parents would pamper you when you were a kid).
 When we gently massage the spine in Happy Baby, we relax.

-Oh, one more thing, I create an infographic that I thought might be helpful.
-Feel free to share this infograpahic.
+Oh, one more thing, I created an infographic that I thought might be helpful.
+You can feel free to share.
 Just leave a backlink.